borodean/sharon/README.md

 - a toolkit to build your own share buttons;
 - supports 9 sharing platforms;
 - gzipped size is 1.21 KB;
-- you can cherry-pick which social networks to use to make it even smaller.
+- you can cherry-pick which sharing platforms to use to make it even smaller.

 Here how it looks when you want Sharon to open a tweet popup: